-Hospitalists face liability risks based on their role as an inpatient’s attending physician, covering physician, consultant, and/or co-manager.
-Two common problem areas are confusion regarding the hospitalist’s role in the patient care continuum and miscommunication during the different phases of inpatient care—especially during handoffs.
+Hospitalists face liability risks based on their diverse roles as an inpatient’s attending physician, covering physician, consultant, supervising physician, and/or co-manager.
+Two common problems arise: (1) confusion regarding the hospitalist’s responsibilities in the patient care continuum and (2) miscommunication during different phases of inpatient care, especially during handoffs.
 The following strategies can help hospitalists reduce liability risks.

 Clarify Roles and Scope of Care

 First, ensure that you, your group, and the hospital all agree on your job description and privileges.
 This information should be in writing and reviewed during onboarding.

 Explain your role as hospitalist to the patient and family.
 For example, are you covering for the attending physician or serving as the attending physician?
 Who will coordinate care with specialists?
 Allow the patient and family time to ask questions.

 To avoid confusion among the healthcare team, clarify your role with the other care practitioners regarding the specific components of a patient’s care plan.
 Participate in team briefs on the patient’s condition, treatment, and team member responsibilities.

 Implement the following risk mitigation strategies to reduce your risk of diagnostic error:

 - Follow up on laboratory tests and procedure reports.

 - Obtain input from other multidisciplinary team members and the patient.